Briefpoint

 4. Spellbook AI

-Source: Spellbook
+Source: Spellbook.legal

-Spellbook AI is a legal software designed to enhance the drafting process and reviewing contracts for corporate and commercial lawyers.
 It has the capabilities of GPT-4, an AI model developed by OpenAI.
 It represents a significant advancement in legal technology, providing a powerful tool for lawyers to improve accuracy, efficiency, and speed in contract-related tasks.

-This AI tool is integrated directly with Microsoft Word, making it an addition to the workflow of nearly 2000 law firms and in-house legal teams that utilizes its efficiency and precision in handling legal documents.
+This AI tool is integrated directly with Microsoft Word, making it an addition to the workflow of nearly 2000 law firms and in-house legal teams that utilize its efficiency and precision in handling legal documents.

 5. Casetext

-Casetext is recognized for its comprehensive suite of AI-driven legal services, notably its CoCounsel AI legal assistant, which accelerates tasks like document review and legal research memos.
+Casetext is recognized for its comprehensive suite of AI-driven legal services, notably its CoCounsel AI legal assistant, which accelerates legal tasks like document review and legal research memos.

 Launched in 2013, it garnered the trust of over 10,000 law firms thanks to its ability to enhance legal research and document drafting through AI.